 to store medicines.

-If your doctor tells you to stop using Novasone or it has passed its expiry date,
+If your doctor or pharmacist tells you to stop using NOVASONE or it has passed its

 What it looks like

-Novasone Cream is a white to off-white cream.
-It is packed in 15 g tubes.
+NOVASONE Cream is a white to off-white cream.
+It is packed in 15 g (S3-Pharmacist

-Novasone Ointment is a white to off-white ointment.
-It is packed in 15 g tubes.
+NOVASONE Ointment is a white to off-white ointment.
+It is packed in 15 g (S3-Pharmacist

 mometasone furoate 1 mg/g